Courtesy of Silver Dollar City Attractions

 For a more extensive tour that gets you out of Branson proper, hop on the Branson Scenic Railway .
 The depot is conveniently located downtown at the foot of Main Street.
 The shiny red and silver train rolls through delightfully scenic Ozark foothills country—across valleys, through thick woodland and over elevated trestles bridging deep ravines—all viewed from the comfort of a domed observation car.
 For a special treat have an elegant four-course, candlelit dinner aboard the train, just as well-to-do rail passengers did in the early 20th century.

-Both food and thrills are dished up at Dolly Parton's Dixie Stampede Dinner and Show .
+Both food and thrills are dished up at Dolly Parton's Dixie Stampede Dinner Attraction .
 Kids will love all the animal action, which includes ostrich racing, stunt riding and a thunderous buffalo stampede.
 Audience participation is encouraged, as you'll be rooting for either the North or the South.
 You also can stroll through the open-air stables for an up-close look at the show's equine stars.

 When it comes to Branson's many music theaters, no one has the time to see every show in town; most folks pick and choose based on their own personal preferences.
 If you're a newcomer to the show scene, following are a few general (and by no means inclusive) guidelines.